FelixKrueger/IMPLICON/README.md

-# IMPLICON
+# IMPLICON - bisulfite amplicon data for imprinted loci

-A processing guide for IMPLICON data (bisulfite amplicon data for imprinted loci).
-Link to pre-print:
+A processing guide for IMPLICON data.
+Link to the pre-print:

 IMPLICON: an ultra-deep sequencing method to uncover DNA methylation at imprinted regions [bioRxiv](https://www.biorxiv.org/content/10.1101/2020.03.21.000042v1)